MicrosoftLearning/mslearn-ai-concepts/Instructions/exercises/01-machine-learning.md

 1. On the **Training Settings** page:
     - Set the **Target column** to *IceCreamsSold*.
-    - <u>De</u>select **Date** as a feature (as it's unique each day, so unlikely to be predictive on its own) and use the other remaining columns as features with which to train the model.
+    - <u>De</u>select **Date** as a feature (it's unique each day, so unlikely to be predictive on its own) and use the other remaining columns as features with which to train the model.
     - Review the **Training/Testing split** (which determines how much of the dataset to use for training the model, and how much to hold back for model evaluation).

     ![Screenshot of the Training Settings page.](./media/ml-lite-02.png)